 These examples demonstrate how, when it comes to relationships between employees, or with one of their workers, employers walk a very thin line and easily be caught up in an adverse situation.

-As employment law specialist Geoff Baldwin, of Stacks Champion, wrote in My Business earlier this year, the legal definition of a “close personal relationship” can encompass many things, including certain parties in the workplace.
+As employment law specialist Geoff Baldwin, of Stacks Champion, previously wrote in My Business, the legal definition of a “close personal relationship” can encompass many things, including certain parties in the workplace.

 He suggests that in order to protect yourself as the employer, the introduction of written policies around disclosure and a code of conduct can be a useful solution.